ethersphere/swarm-guide/contents/architecture.rst

 Caching and purging Storage
 ----------------------------

 Node synchronisation is the protocol that makes sure content ends up where it is queried.
-Since the swarm has an address-key based retrieval protocol, content will be twice as likely be requested from a node that is one bit (one proximity bin) closer to the content's address.
+Since the Swarm has an address-key based retrieval protocol, content will be twice as likely be requested from a node that is one bit (one proximity bin) closer to the content's address.
 What a node stores is determined by the access count of chunks: if we reach the capacity limit for storage the oldest unaccessed chunks are removed.
 On the one hand, this is backed by an incentive system rewarding serving chunks.
 This directly translates to a motivation, that a content needs to be served with frequency X in order to make storing it profitable.
 On the one hand , frequency of access directly translates to storage count.
 On the other hand, it provides a way to combine proximity and popularity to dictate what is stored.